 Best for: first-time international travelers who want zero hassle.

-Punta Cana maintains average temperatures between 81 and 88°F year-round, according to Lopesan Costa Bavaro.
+Punta Cana maintains average temperatures between 81 and 88°F year-round, as Lopesan Costa Bavaro notes.
 Secrets Cap Cana tops TripAdvisor’s honeymoon list with over 25,500 reviews and a 4.9-star rating.
 Short flights from the U.S. East Coast (3 to 4 hours) make this the lowest-effort Caribbean escape.

 Aruba: The Sunny Escape That Almost Never Rains